dezyne/community/README.md

 [The Errors and armours page](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/Error_situations_and_armours) describes error situations for which armouring could be applied and provides examples of such Armours.

+# Dezyne meets Unity

+[The Errors and armours page](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/DezynemeetsUnity) describes a tutorial for building a link between a controlling server in dezyne and a client in Unity (3D virtualization platform).

+# DezynePatterns

+[The Errors and armours page](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/DezynePatterns) describes some standard designer challenges and how to solve those in Dezyne.
+This is inspired by the famous DesignPatterns of Object Oriented Design.

 # SubState Machines

 [The SubState Machines page](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/substatemachine_Dezyne2_5_x) explains how a sub-state machine can be implemented, even without the native support of sub-state-machine syntax in the dezyne language. (native support is currently under development)